 Universal Credit is payable to people out of work, including people looking for work and people unable to work due to illness, disability or childcare commitments and to people in work on low incomes.
 The government is slowly rolling out Universal Credit in stages.
-For more information on where Universal Credit is currently available and who can claim see Universal Credit roll out.
+For more information on where Universal Credit is currently available and who can claim see jobcentre areas now taking claims for Universal Credit.

 Most people will claim Universal Credit online.
 For more information, see our guide to online claims .

 Looking for work while claiming Universal Credit